Muscimol: Research

 Muscimol has been clinically studied for a number of potential medical uses.
 It was assessed in small clinical studies in the treatment of Huntington's disease, tardive dyskinesia, and schizophrenia in the 1970s but was not found to be useful for these indications.
 Another study evaluated muscimol in schizophrenics with tardive dyskinesia in 1992.
 Studies also assessed the biochemical effects of muscimol in humans in the late 1970s and early 1980s.

 According to Povl Krogsgaard-Larsen, muscimol was too toxic and non-selective and as such was not developed for use as a pharmaceutical drug.
-Instead, the synthetic analogue gaboxadol (THIP), which was more selective and less toxic, was developed.
+Instead, the synthetic analogue gaboxadol (THIP), which was more selective and much less toxic, was developed.

 In 2019, a phase 1 clinical trial of muscimol for drug-resistant epilepsy was published.
 It has also been formally investigated for potential treatment of Alzheimer's disease and Parkinson's disease.
 A 2023 systematic review and meta-analysis of 22 preclinical studies found that muscimol reduces neuropathic pain in animals, with effects beginning within 15 minutes and lasting up to 3 hours.

 Muscimol has never been approved as a pharmaceutical drug for any use anywhere in the world.